Nanomaterials as defined in a 2011 Commission Recommendation are materials which often have specific properties due to their small particle size.

 In the light of current knowledge and opinions of the EU Scientific and Advisory Committees and independent risk assessors, nanomaterials are similar to normal chemicals/substances in that some may be toxic and some may not.
 Possible risks are related to specific nanomaterials and specific uses.
 Therefore, nanomaterials require a risk assessment, which should be performed on a case-by-case basis, using pertinent information.
 Current risk assessment methods are applicable, even if work on particular aspects of risk assessment is still required.

 The 2012 Communication on the Second Regulatory Review on Nanomaterials describes the Commission’s plans to improve EU law and its application to ensure their safe use.
 It is accompanied by a Staff Working Paper on nanomaterial types and uses, including safety aspects, which gives a detailed overview of available information on nanomaterials on the market, including their benefits and risks.
-The Communication was presented at a workshop on 30 January 2013, for which the presentations and videos are available here.
+The Communication was presented at a workshop on 30 January 2013, for which the presentations are available.

 Additional information on nanotechnologies in general can be found on the Europa website on nanotechnologies.